Weblogs, Inc.: History

-Following AOL's $315 million acquisition of The Huffington Post in February 2011, the former Weblogs Inc blogs, along with TechCrunch and many of AOL's other content brands, were reorganized under a new division called the "Huffington Post Media Group".
+Following AOL's $315 million acquisition of The Huffington Post in February 2011, the former Weblogs Inc blogs, along with TechCrunch and many of AOL's other content brands, were reorganized under a new division called the "Huffington Post Media Group."
 Under the arrangement, the Huffington Post editorial team took responsibility for editorial oversight of AOL's other blogs and news sites.
-Months after the acquisition, AOL further consolidated its total count of content websites to just 20 brands, of which Engadget, Autoblog, Joystiq, and TUAW were the only remaining former Weblogs Inc titles.
+Months after the acquisition, AOL further consolidated its total count of content websites to just 20 brands, of which Engadget, Autoblog, Joystiq, and TUAW were the only remaining former Weblogs, Inc. titles.

 The Huffington Post Media Group branding was never used in any significant public-facing capacity, but the Huffington editorial team was put firmly in control of AOL's news websites.
 This led to numerous controversies over editorial direction, including the departure of TechCrunch editor and founder Michael Arrington.

 Joystiq and TUAW were shut down and folded into Engadget in February 2015.
 Around the same time, AOL Autos and AOL Tech were shut down and redirected to Autoblog and Engadget, respectively.

 In 2015, AOL was acquired by Verizon.
-In 2017, AOL's content business, along with that of Yahoo!, which was also acquired by Verizon, were combined into a new online media subsidiary called Oath Inc.
+In 2017, AOL's content business, along with that of Yahoo!, which was also acquired by Verizon, were combined into a new online media subsidiary.
+Then Verizon sold that to private equity firm Apollo Global Management.

 Currently, Engadget and Autoblog are the only remaining former Weblogs Inc. titles.